 It would be unheard of for a hotel to turn someone away for bringing their kids.
 But if your “child” has four legs and a waggly tail, you’ve probably grown accustomed to the whole no-room-in-the-inn bit.
 Fortunately, Chattanooga seems to be going to the dogs (or cats as it were) with a number of attractions, hotels, and restaurants adopting pet-friendly policies.
 Most hotels require a cleaning fee, but that’s a small price to pay for allowing the whole family to hit the road.

 If your dog is as vital to your travel plans as your GPS and suitcase, sniff out a highlight of pet-friendly hotels and restaurants below.
-The CVB also offers a complete list of hotels on their website.
-Just select “Pet-Friendly” using the pulldown menu for Amenities.
+Check out a complete list of hotels by selecting “Pet-Friendly” using the pulldown menu for Amenities.

 Read House Hotel – Downtown